RishiY7/Health-Chatbot/README.md

-# 🩺 HealthBot – AI-Powered Health Assistant (Q&A Style)
+# 🩺 Health Chatbot – AI-Powered Health Assistant (Q&A Style)

-**HealthBot** is a simple health chatbot built using Streamlit and Hugging Face Transformers.
+**Health Chatbot** is a simple chatbot built using Streamlit and Hugging Face Transformers.
 It allows users to ask health-related questions and receive accurate answers based on a custom knowledge base (`context.txt`).
 No API key, no cloud backend, no setup hassle.

 ## 🌐 Live App
 👉 [Click here to use HealthBot](https://rishiy7-health-chatbot.streamlit.app/)